- Joan Fraser, Trustee

 Beverley, LLB (Hons), Dip LP, is a self-employed, non-practising solicitor.
 She principally practised in the area of Family Law.
 She now undertakes bar reports for Edinburgh Sheriff Court and acts as curatrix-ad-litem, protecting the interests of children involved in court proceedings.
 Beverley has recently completed an appointment as a Safeguarder.
 She has considerable experience in the voluntary sector where she has provided legal advice to a range of unrepresented individuals and engaged with children for more than 20 years.
 She currently also sits on a local school’s Parent Council.
 She has recently become a Trustees for Edinburgh Young Carers.

 Beverley became an independent Trustee on 20th November 2012

-Jan-Bert has worked in the arts in Edinburgh since 1987.
+Jan-Bert has worked in the arts in Edinburgh since 1987 and is the current EVOC Convenor.
 Initially as an arts practitioner and since 1990 as a producer of creative programmes which address inequality in the communities of Edinburgh and the Lothians.
 He has a strong belief that different life experiences, new perspectives and imaginative approaches enrich art making and can help shape services which are flexible and personable.

 During his working life he has been involved in initiatives which highlight the value of culture, volunteering and the voluntary sector.
 He also has experience in grant-making and assessment through previous involvement in the Edinburgh District Arts Council and Scottish Arts Council Lottery panel and hope to positively contribute this experience to the work of the Edinburgh and Lothian Trust Fund.